Hurricane Ophelia (2005): Southeastern United States

 Effects from Ophelia in Georgia were limited to the immediate coastline, with these areas largely receiving 3 in of rain at most.
 Accumulations peaked at 3.15 in on Sapelo Island.
 Sustained winds at St. Simons reached 35 mph while a minor storm surge of 1.87 ft was observed at the Fort Pulaski National Monument.
 The National Centers for Environmental Information received no reports of significant damage in the state.
 In South Carolina, persistent onshore flow beginning on September 7 caused significant erosion at Hunting Island State Park.
 The outer bands of the hurricane impacted extreme eastern portions of the state (primarily Charleston, Georgetown, and Horry counties) on September 13 to 14.
 Several towns and cities experienced tropical storm-force wind gusts, with gusts peaking at 56 mph at the Ben Sawyer Bridge.
 On the mainland, gusts reached 49 mph at the Arthur Ravenel Bridge and 44 mph in Charleston, Folly Beach, Myrtle Beach.
 The winds downed trees in McClellanville and Mount Pleasant, and some power outages were reported.
 Heavy rainfall was concentrated along the state border with North Carolina; accumulations peaked at 6.3 in in North Myrtle Beach.
 A peak storm surge of 2.81 ft was observed in Springmaid Beach.
 Coastal areas saw minor beach erosion.
 Overall damage was limited across the state.
-A teenage surfer went missing about 200 yd off the coat of Folly Beach.
+A teenage surfer went missing about 200 yd off the coast of Folly Beach.
 Rescue operations for the surfer were suspended on September 14 due to continued rough seas.